Genealogical/Research Resources Available

 at the Gilpin History Museum

 We do not have legal, property, or vital records.
 Those records are available through the state or county.
+Researchers are welcome to stop by the museum any time during normal business hours.
+During the off season appointments are required.

 The following records are open to the public during normal business hours or by appointment: